Golden hour photography = magic hour photography

 I’ll do a bit of a show and tell to explain why golden hour light is so great…

 I had a golden hour beach shoot scheduled.
 As beaches are so exposed, with nowhere to escape the overhead sun, golden hour is ideal for a shoot at the beach.
-We don’t have many sandy beaches here in the UK.
-Most of them are stony.
-But there is one beach I love that has the most beautiful expanse of sand at low tide, so of course this is my favourite beach for photography.
+We don’t have many sandy beaches here in the UK as most of them are covered in pebbles.
+There’s one beach I love that has the most beautiful expanse of sand at low tide, so of course it’s my favourite beach for photography.

 I specifically wanted to use natural light only, so no off camera flash.
 I’d chosen a day that the tide would be out during the golden hour.
 The weather was forecast to be beautiful.
 All week it said it was going to be one of those balmy evenings.
 Until the afternoon of the shoot.
 The clouds came over, the wind came up and it was no longer going to be the ideal shoot I’d planned.

 I was determined to go ahead and still use natural light only, with a reflector.
-Just one reflector, held by me, while shooting.
-With the wind blowing.
-I could have called it off and gone with another day or changed my shooting plan, but that wouldn’t have been a challenge.
+Just one reflector, held by me, while shooting, with the wind blowing.
+Not ideal.
+I could have called it off and rescheduled for another day or changed my shooting plan, but that wouldn’t have been a challenge.

 The shoot was a personal project, I wasn’t getting paid for it and I didn’t have any other spare time to reschedule.
 Especially when considering the logistics of planning for when the tide would be out at golden hour.
 So we went ahead with it.

 Even in those conditions, the photos worked beautifully, because it was the golden hour.

 An overhead sun causes eye socket shadows (racoon eyes), which are very unflattering.
-A low sun comes in at angles that work beautifully in portraiture.
+A low sun comes in at angles that work beautifully for portrait photography.
 In fact, it’s often what we try to replicate in studios.